Trying to Inscribe Hikone Castle on World Heritage List

 1600 Battle of Sekigahara

 1602 Ii Naomasa passes away.
-His eldest son, Naotsugu, becomes lord of the castle.
+His eldest son, Naotsugu, inherits daimyo.

 1604 Construction of Hikone Castle begins.